MartinHochheimer/FED_AZ_201516/README.md

 6. creation of result figures and plots
    [jupyter notebook](data_funclib_scripts_exec/fMRI_plots_resultfigures.ipynb)

-Additionally, 2 further notebooks are used to create the datastructure for this analysis, a nested dictionary that extracts, collects and holds all relevant files and parameters.
+Additionally, a further notebook is  used to create the datastructure for this analysis, a nested dictionary that extracts, collects and holds all relevant files and parameters.

-The first of them creates the "original" datastructure without any of the preprocessing parameters. [jupyter notebook](data_funclib_scripts_exec/fMRI_prestats_data-struct.ipynb) It also imports the required modules for the entire analysis!
+It first creates the "original" datastructure without any of the preprocessing parameters. [jupyter notebook](data_funclib_scripts_exec/fMRI_prestats_data-struct.ipynb) It also imports the required modules for the entire analysis!
 This might seem redundant at times, but is my modus operandi here.
-The second one checks for the completion of those preprocessing steps that generate additional parameters to the structure and computes them. [jupyter notebook](data_funclib_scripts_exec/fMRI_prestats_data-struct2-prepadds.ipynb)
+Next, it checks for the completion of those preprocessing steps that generate additional parameters or changes to the structure and executes them.
-The preprocessing notebook is marked at the points where parameter estimation has been executed in the secondary data notebook.
+The preprocessing notebook is marked at the points where parameter estimation has been executed in the data notebook.
 Files are not "outsourced" in this way, but added during the script using a custom update function for the file list in the datastructure.